Ecological Forestry in the Context of Climate Change Webinar Series

 -

-Miranda Curzon with Iowa State University will discuss drivers of change, including wind, floods, fire, pests, and invasive species, on Central Hardwood and Oak forest types.
-The Adaptive Silviculture for Climate Change (ASCC) Network will be reintroduced with site-specific examples.
+Miranda Curzon with Iowa State University discusses drivers of change, including wind, floods, fire, pests, and invasive species, on Central Hardwood and Oak forest types and gives site-specific examples from the The Adaptive Silviculture for Climate Change (ASCC) Network.

 -